 With new leadership and an expanded NWA Pride committee, 2018 brought a new vision and full reimagining of NWA Pride's operations and events.
 These changes brought the Pride Festival to Dickson Street, with multiple stages and a dedicated family zone, and doubled the event to 15,000 attendees and over 2,000 parade participants.
 Further expansion efforts in 2019 grew the parade to be Fayetteville’s largest, at over 2,500 participants and 20,000+ attendees.
 We featured celebrity comedian Fortune Feimster, movie star and TV personality drag queen Shangela, and internationally renowned DJ Joe Ross.

-This Year: As the COVID-19 pandemic continues, we find ourselves in the necessary position to produce virtual event experiences once again.
-The 17th annual NWA Pride Parade and Equality Street will continue as virtual events.
+This Year: As vaccination rates increase and COVID-19 concerns lessen, and we find our community in need to be able to gather and protest, the 17th annual NWA Pride Parade will return in person!
 June 2021 marks the 40th anniversary of the AIDS epidemic.
-AIDS activist Ruth Coker Burks will serve as our virtual parade's grand marshal, and her story will be woven into events throughout June.
-Additionally, we're working with the curators for the AIDS Memorial Quilt to bring 4 panels to Fayetteville as part of the Spectra Art Exhibit, strengthening this collection's impact that features local LGBTQ artists.
-NWA Pride Weekend will also feature established, limited audience, in-person experiences such as the Ozarks Drag Brunch; Out in the Ozarks, featuring comedian Matteo Lane; and an altered version of Glitterville, which will be produced as a hybrid event.
+AIDS activist Ruth Coker Burks will serve as our Parade's grand marshal, and her story will be woven into events throughout June.
+Trans activist, and the first trans person elected to office in Arkansas, Evelyn Rios Stafford will serve as a Parade honoree.
+New for 2021, NWA Trans March is a planned protest for the rights of transgender and gender non-conforming Arkansans.
+NWA Pride Weekend will also feature established, limited audience, socially distanced, in-person experiences such as the Ozarks Drag Brunch and Out in the Ozarks, featuring comedian Matteo Lane.

 With over 20,000 participants, Northwest Arkansas Pride Weekend is the state's largest LGBTQ celebration, and we hope you will help us continue to celebrate one of the most colorful displays of diversity and inclusion in Arkansas!